Web3Models/Modelin-frontend/README.md

 2. For past years, we have witnessed many dApps crashing down, because of theire unhealthy token-economy.
 What if there exist a user-friendly tool that can help web3 solo-developer / teams to design, test, learn and spread good token economy models?

 ## What it does
-Our product —— Flow Model —— is built for lowering the entrance of building and spreading good token-economy.
+Our product —— Modelin —— is built for lowering the entrance of building and spreading good token-economy.
 ### Build
 We implement a token-economy simulator engine which can be used in a low-code way.
 Users only need to drag some components to build up their own economy model, and then set parameters of it.
 Just one click on "start", everything will be calculated automatically.
 Also, users can stop at anytime before simulation ended, and adjust parameters.
 At the end, we provide data visualization panel to show simulation data clearly.
 ### Spread